 By default, a virtual private network (“VPN”) will route all internet traffic through the VPN server when you are connected.
-The purpose of a VPN, after all, is to secure your entire connection and prevent any DNS or unencrypted data from leaking.
+The purpose of a VPN connection, after all, is to secure your all internet traffic and prevent any DNS or unencrypted data from leaking.

 But what if you need to…